Pic de la Munia: Access

 There are three main access routes which lead to the summit of la Munia.

-The first, most direct and most frequented, runs along the impressive north face, in the vast cirque de Troumouse.
+The first, second and third run along the north face, in the cirque de Troumouse.
 The starting point is located at the Troumouse car park, at about 2,100 m.
-The ascent is a bit technical (PD), with two delicate passages : a first small wall (III-) that one needs to climb before arriving at the col de la Munia, then the cat's footstep (II) shortly before the summit ~ all this achieved in a spectacular high mountain landscape.
-After having reached the col de la Munia (at 2,853 m), the route leading to the summit is clear-cut, leading straight east, by a sharp ridge.
+The ascent is a bit technical (PD), with two passages : a first wall (III-) that one needs to climb before arriving at the col de la Munia, then the "cat's footstep" (II) shortly before the summit ~ all this achieved in a high mountain landscape.
+After having reached the col de la Munia (at 2,853 m), the route leading to the summit is leading straight east, by a ridge.

 The second starts south, in the Pineta valley at about 1,900 m.
 A path leads (without any major difficulty) to the col de la Munia, this time from the other side of the mountain.
 The ascent concludes the same way as the first route.

 The third, begins at Troumouse car park, but runs through the most eastern point of the cirque.
 The ascent is made along the crest, from east to west.